sumonhn22/sumonhn22/README.md

 ### Hi there 👋
  I'm Md Sumon Hossain from Netherlands.
-As a mathematician, I would like to learn new tech so that I can help other people.
+As a mathematician and Data Scientist, I would like to learn new tech and solve real world problem so that I can help other people.

  ## ⚡ Technologies